-Viewing Location 30 Belleview Ave, Mount Vernon - Looking West GPS 33°51'27''S, 150°48'54''E Elevation (Eye-level) 89m Date and Time 25th November 2020 - 3.09pm Baseline Photo & Photomontage Figure Figures 31a & 31b Visual Description Approx. Viewing Distance from Site Boundary 1.1km View description & prominence of the development This viewpoint was selected to test whether the development would be visible within central areas of Mount Vernon to the east and its location is highlighted in the 120m drone Figure 12.
-The property could be seen when flying to a height of 15m above Lot 3 of the original SSD masterplan.
-The viewpoint was selected in order to determine the type of view that might be experienced from properties with Mount Vernon due east of the development site.
-Most properties within this view corridor are expected to not experience extensive views of the proposed development due to existing vegetation.
+Viewing Location 30 Belleview Ave, Mount Vernon - Looking West GPS 33°51'27"S, 150°48'54"E Elevation (Eye-level) 89m Date and Time 25th November 2020 - 3.09pm Baseline Photo & Photomontage Figure Figures 31a & 31b Visual Description Approx. Viewing Distance from Site Boundary 1.1km View description & prominence of the development This viewpoint was selected to test whether the development would be visible within central areas of Mount Vernon to the east and its location is highlighted in th when flying to a height of 15m above Lot 3 of the original SSD masterplan.
+The viewpoint was selected in order to determine the type of view that might be experienced from properties with Mount Vernon due east of the development site to not experience extensive views of the proposed development due to existing vegetation.
 However, some small view corridors may exist for certain properties.

-The baseline photo would be expected to be typical of many properties within the area.
-Mount Vernon is a generally affluent suburb with large properties and extensive gardens.

-Within the foreground are garden and lands associated with the property and adjacent properties.
-There is high abundance of mature existing vegetation within the mid to background.
-Small view corridors towards the Blue Mountains are possible on a clear day as can be seen in the baseline.
-Residential receptors are often more critical of their view and due to the high scenic quality seen from garden areas and upper floor windows, it is judged that the sensitivity of this visual receptor is high.

-Magnitude of Change The proposed development would form a barely noticeable component of the view would be extremely similar to the baseline situation.
-The view is of long range with a negligible part of the view affected.
+Visual Receptor Sensitivity The baseline photo would be expected to be typical of many properties within the area.
+Mount Vernon is a generally affluent suburb with large properties and exte Within the foreground are garden and lands associated with the property and adjacent properties.
+There is high abundance of mature existing vegetation within the Blue Mountains are possible on a clear day as can be seen in the baseline.
+Residential receptors are often more critical of their view and due to the high scenic qu it is judged that the sensitivity of this visual receptor is high.
+Magnitude of Change The proposed development would form a barely noticeable component of the view if visible, and the view would be extremely similar to the baseline situation.
+The affected.
 Therefore, it is judged that the magnitude of change is very low.
 Significance of Visual Impact The significance of the visual impact at this location is judged to be minor.